What is the Method Statement for Construction of Manhole?

 The bedding material with a thickness of 150 mm as directed by the Engineer shall be spread and leveled to the gradient of the pipe at a depth of 2.0 cm above the inverted level.

-For the safe setting out of the pipelines, the stalked pipes will be lowered and laid down from downstream side to upstream direction.
+For the safe setting out of the pipelines, the stalked pipes will be lowered and laid down from the downstream side to the upstream direction.

 The pipes will be checked for line and level jointly by the contractor’s and consultant’s surveyors respectively.

 Each pipe joint shall be enclosed with an approved PVC wrapping tape.
 Side bedding is carefully placed by means of a crane and side discharge skip, discharging the material centrally.